 Cottage Cheese Bagels: The 3-Ingredient Powerhouse

-These are the bagels that started it all.
-Three ingredients, cottage cheese, flour, and baking powder, create a soft, chewy bagel that hits 30g of protein per serving.
+This is the recipe that started it all for me.
+Just cottage cheese, self-rising flour, and baking powder create a soft, chewy bagel that hits 30g of protein.
 No yeast.
 No boiling.
 Just mix, shape, and bake.
-Top with almond butter or turn them into a sandwich with turkey and avocado.
-I make them almost every week, and they freeze easily.

 Get the recipe: Cottage Cheese Bagels